Analysis | A ‘second summer’ brought record warmth to much of the U.S.: Here’s how rare that is

 In 2013, the same winter warm-up that gave a two-day shot of warmth to D.C. in 2013 also brought a 71-degree high to New York City on Dec.
 22, but it was brief enough that it wasn’t a true second summer.

 The 2015 fall season featured exceptional temperature swings with multiple sharp warm-ups during the fall.
-There were two periods of impressive mildness in December, too, that came close, but didn’t reach the 70-degree threshold.
+There were two periods of impressive mildness in December, too, that came close but didn’t reach the 70-degree threshold.

 Boston